- About Us

 - Principal Investigator, The Popularity of Elementary School Bullies in Gender and Racial Context, The Spencer Foundation, 2004-2005

-- Rodkin, P. C., & Ryan, A. M. (2012).
+- Rodkin, Philip, Ryan, A. (2012).
 Child and adolescent peer relations in educational context.
-In K. R. Harris, S. Graham, & T. Urdan (Eds.), Handbook of educational psychology: Individual differences, cultural variations, and contextual factors (vol. 2, pp. 363-389).
-Washington, DC: American Psychological Association.
+Handbook of educational psychology: Individual differences, cultural variations, and contextual factors.
+American Psychological Association: Washington, DC.

-- Rodkin, P. C., & Ahn, H-J. (2009).
+- Rodkin, Philip, Ahn, H-J (2009).
 Social networks derived from affiliations and friendships, multi-informant and self-reports: Stability, concordance, placement of aggressive and unpopular children, and centrality.
 Social Development, 18, 556-576.

-- Rodkin, P. C., Wilson, T., & Ahn, H-J. (2007).
+- Rodkin, Philip, Wilson, T., Ahn, H-J (2007).
 Social integration between African American and European American children in majority Black, majority White, and multicultural elementary classrooms.
-In P. C. Rodkin & L. D. Hanish (Eds.), Social network analysis and children’s peer relationships (pp. 25-42).
-San Francisco: Jossey-Bass.
+Social network analysis and children’s peer relationships.
+Jossey-Bass: San Francisco.